gaevoy/gaevoy.github.io/_posts/2022-12-06-lessons-learned-running-company.md

 In the very beginning it was super frightening how to do, where to start, what to learn, who to ask.

 However, it turned out to be easier than expected.
 There are people whose job to open firms.
 So you simply need to read and sign documents.
-Once `DBB Software` is opened, I found accounting office who provided a bookkeeper for us.
+Once the company is opened, I found accounting office who provided a bookkeeper for us.
 In entrepreneur group on `Facebook` I found lawyer.

 ![Learning spiral](/img/lessons-learned-running-company/learning-spiral.jpg "Learning spiral" ){:style="max-width:400px; width:100%;" class="block-center"}